binarydev/dreamcatcher/README.md

 **Troubleshooting Tips**
 - When testing Dreamcatcher locally using Docker and a locally-served target site, be sure to use your machine's external-facing IP address in the `url` parameter (rather than `localhost`).
-- Don't be alarmed if your generated image files are twice as large as the requested dimensions.
-Dreamcatcher sets the `deviceScaleFactor` property of the Chromium viewport to `2`, so as to generate images suitable for high-resolution "retina" displays.
+- If your generated image files seem to be twice as large as the requested dimensions, it's because Dreamcatcher sets by default the `deviceScaleFactor` property of the Chromium viewport to `2`, so as to generate images suitable for high-resolution "retina" displays.
+To override, pass the `scaleFactor` parameter (e.g. `scaleFactor: 1`).

 # API